 Retailers and other businesses collected more than $3 billion in sales taxes from Alabamians in 2020, almost $203 million more than they did in 2019.

 In November and December 2020 alone, Alabamians spent 11.6% more than they did during the same period in 2019.
 December’s sales numbers beat every other December ever in Alabama.

-A version of this article will appear in the July 2021 issue of Alabama Retailer magazine.
+A version of this article also appears on Page 3 of the July 2021 Alabama Retailer